 PERSONAL HYGIENE - Please ensure that your child is practicing good personal hygiene at home.
-Hair is to be clean, combed, and off the collar for boys.
+Hair is to be clean, combed, and off the collar and above the ear for boys.
 Bangs may not extend beyond the eyebrow.
-It is the policy of St. Peter Catholic School that students come to school with naturally colored hair.
-Any form of dyed hair, including highlighting, is not acceptable.
+It is the policy of St. Peter Catholic School that students come to school with their natural hair color.
+Any form of dyed hair, including highlighting, is not acceptable or permitted.
+Hair bows, barrettes, and headbands should include colors from the plaid uniform jumper or skirt.
+They should not distract in the classroom.

-Jewelry - Boys and girls are limited to the following: a watch, a religious medal or crucifix, girls may wear earrings that do not hang beyond the earlobe.
+JEWELRY - Boys and girls are limited to the following: an authorized watch (once again, no Smart, Gizmo, or advanced Fit-Bit watches), a religious medal or crucifix, girls may wear earrings that do not hang beyond the earlobe.
 No other jewelry may be worn with the uniform.

-Makeup - Girls in 6th - 8th grade may wear mascara.
-Girls may wear clear nail polish or French tips to school; no other nail polish is acceptable.
+MAKEUP - Girls in 6th - 8th grade may wear mascara.
+Girls may wear clear nail polish.
+Nail polish with color is not allowed.

-Outer Wear - During cold weather, students may wear the uniform navy cardigan sweater, approved fleece wear with the St. Peter Catholic School logo, the half zipper sweatshirt or the approved Spirit Wear sweatshirt in the classroom.
+OUTER WEAR - During cold weather, students may wear the uniform navy cardigan sweater, approved fleece wear with the St. Peter Catholic School logo, the half zipper sweatshirt, or the approved Spirit Wear zip-up hoodie in the classroom.
 Students MAY NOT wear sweatshirts on Tuesdays, Mass Day.
+Middle school students may wear their fleece jackets in the classroom on Mass Day.
+Students may not wear non-school uniform items, i.e. jackets, sweatshirts, hoodies, etc. in the classroom.
+Students may wear their non-uniform hoodie or non-uniform jacket when going to lunch and/or recess.

-DRESS CODE VIOLATIONS - Teachers will work with students and parents so students abide by the dress code.
-Please see the Dress Code Guidelines in the appendix.
-Teachers will follow this cycle for uniform violations
+DRESS CODE VIOLATIONS - Teachers will work with students and parents to ensure students abide by the dress code.
+Teachers will follow this cycle for uniform violations:

-- 1. The first infraction will include an email to the parents and a completed Dress Code Violation Form.
-The form is sent home and should be returned the following day with the parent signature. - 2.
-After the second infraction for the same violation, the student will be sent to the office and the parents will be called.
-The student will have seven days to correct the problem. - 3.
+1. The first infraction will include an email to the parents from the teacher who identified the infraction and a completed Dress Code Violation Form.
+The form is sent home and should be returned the following day with the parent signature to the teacher who issued the violation.

+- 2. After the second infraction for the same violation, the student will be sent to the office and the parents will be called.
+The infraction should be corrected by the next school day. - 3.
 After the third infraction for the same violation, the student will serve 3 days of lunchtime detention. - 4.
 After the fourth infraction for the same violation, the student will be sent home until the issue is corrected.